‘A Star Is Born’ leads pack for Screen Actors Guild Awards | Malay Mail

-LOS ANGELES, Jan 27 — Popular musical romance A Star Is Born —featuring the powerhouse duo of Bradley Cooper and Lady Gaga — leads the field for today’s Screen Actors Guild Awards, which are seen as a major predictor of Oscars success.
+LOS ANGELES, Jan 28 — Popular musical romance A Star Is Born — featuring the powerhouse duo of Bradley Cooper and Lady Gaga — leads the field for today’s Screen Actors Guild Awards, which are seen as a major predictor of Oscars success.

+Hollywood’s A-listers including Gaga made their way up the silver carpet — in honor of the event’s 25th anniversary — before the gala at the Shrine Auditorium in Los Angeles.

-This year, the SAG Awards comes at a key point in the race to next month’s Academy Awards — just after the Oscars nominations, and before the voting for the winners begins.
+This year, the SAG Awards come at a key point in the race to next month’s Academy Awards — just after the Oscars nominations, and before voting for the winners begins.

 A Star Is Born, the latest iteration of the classic Tinseltown story of an ageing star and the ingenue he discovers, earned four SAG nominations for Cooper, Gaga, Sam Elliott and best ensemble cast — the top prize.